🌱

 3. Identify a meaningful task

 Pick a task that is both important for the project’s growth and something you genuinely want to work on.
+We encourage you to think big and aim for ambitious goals that can significantly impact the project.

-- Or propose an original idea of your own.
+• Or propose an original idea of your own.

-4. Write a proposal
+4. Submit a proposal

 Write a proposal for the task you want to take on.
 Please include:

-- Purpose of the task
+• Purpose of the task

-- Planned work content
+• Planned work content

-- Estimated work period (within one week is the guideline)
+• Estimated work period (within one week is the guideline)

-- Why this task is important
+• Why this task is important for the project’s growth

-- Expected difficulty and technical challenges
+• Expected difficulty and technical challenges

-Join Us5.
-Proposal review
+5. Proposal review

 The development team will review your proposal and provide feedback.

-- If accepted → you move on to the next step.
+• If accepted → you move on to the next step.

 6. Work on the task